 All relevant content should link back appropriately to a key service page, category or product page, and all related topical content should link together appropriately.
 Remember, the ultimate goal of attracting web traffic is to secure conversions, so clearly show users where to go next from each page and display calls to action prominently.
 If someone wants to commit to your brand, there should be no confusion about how they can do so.

 Just because you build it does not necessarily mean they will come.
 A lot of great content is created only to never be seen.
 Organic distribution is key to moving the needle.
+Exposing your content directly to your audiences will help amplify the content, drive shares and retweets, and hopefully earn backlinks to build SEO equity.

 Return to your customer personas.
 Where do your social audiences consume content?
 Identify the places that they frequent and distribute your content there.
 Online content-sharing communities like Reddit are perfect for this, with one caveat: Make sure you understand the culture and etiquette of a community before you begin sharing your content there.
 Content that is purely promotional and doesn’t benefit the community will bomb miserably.